Affiliated to which optometric institution:

 - The resident is required to deliver clinical services at a level which is satisfactory to the clinic attending and residency program coordinator.

 - The resident is required to keep a patient log, which is turned in monthly and reviewed by the resident coordinator.

-- The resident is required to present one case at clinical rounds at UHCO.
+- The resident is required to present one rounds style case presentation.

 - The resident must complete all teaching assignments and conduct six seminars for externs.

 - The resident is required to successfully complete all clinical rotations.

 - The resident must present a poster/presentation at a regional or national meeting or write a paper of publishable quality.